2021

 |

-Desmouceaux, Yoann; Pfister, Pierre; Tollet, Jerome; Townsley, W. Mark; Clausen, Thomas SRLB: The Power of Choices in Load Balancing with Segment Routing Inproceedings In: In Proceedings of the 37th IEEE International Conference on Distributed Computing Systems (ICDCS), 2017. @inproceedings{Desmouceaux2017b,
+Desmouceaux, Yoann; Pfister, Pierre; Tollet, Jerome; Townsley, W. Mark; Clausen, Thomas SRLB: The Power of Choices in Load Balancing with Segment Routing Proceedings Article In: In Proceedings of the 37th IEEE International Conference on Distributed Computing Systems (ICDCS), 2017. @inproceedings{Desmouceaux2017b,

 title = {SRLB: The Power of Choices in Load Balancing with Segment Routing},